-Over the years, I’ve learned a few tricks to optimizing the ROI from my client’s Facebook Pages.
+Over the years, I’ve learned a few tricks to optimize the ROI from my client’s Facebook Pages.
 Plus, here’s a great post on how to increase your ROI by using Facebook ads effectively.

-I use primarily promoted posts, since I see a bigger ROI from these ads.
+I use primarily promoted posts since I see a bigger ROI from these ads than through creating ads for Facebook.
 Here’s some of my advice:

 - Dribble out your spending.
 This allows you to make adjustments based on what you learned in the first day or so after promoting the post.